pydanny/pydanny.github.com/posts2015/05-26-djangogirls-ensenada.rst

     <br>

 We did our small part.
-We coached and did our best to give an inspirational talk.
+We coached and did our best to give an invited inspirational talk.

 .. raw:: html